Recent meetings

 Member Of

-We are a founding member of the European Expert Group on the Transition from Institutional to Community Based Care (EEG).
-We have recently applied for membership of Inclusion Europe, a membership organisation for organsations working for the rights of people with intellectual disabilities – but have not yet had a response as of the date of submission.
+We are a founding member of the European Expert Group on the Transition from Institutional to Community-based Care (EEG), and became co-chair in March 2026.
+In late 2025, Lumos joined the membership of Inclusion International.
+Through this partnership, Lumos works alongside organisations representing people with intellectual disabilities and their families to advance inclusive, family- and community-based care systems, strengthen collaboration between the child rights and disability rights movements, and promote the rights of children with disabilities in care reform processes globally.
 Lumos has special consultative status with ECOSOC of the United Nations.
-We are members of the informal “Transforming Children’s Care Collaborative,” whose Secretariat is provided by the Better Care Network.
-This is a community of organisations and actors engaged in child protection and care reform to leverage and build on one another’s work, agree on common principles and approaches, secure greater and more sustainable impact, contribute to a shared learning agenda and undertake joint advocacy.
-Lumos is a co-convenor of the following Working Groups: the Global Policy and Advocacy Working Group; the Global Campaign on Care Reform Working Group; and the Ukraine International Advocacy Task Force, which is a group of civil society organisations united by our support for holistic, sustainable and inclusive child protection and care system reform in Ukraine.
-We are members of regional networks outside Europe: in Africa, Lumos currently acts as the Secretariat for “FAFICA,” a working group of CSOs focused on children without parental care.
-In the Latin America and Caribbean region, we sit on MMI-LAC (Global Movement for Children) – a coalition comprised of organisations and networks focused on fighting for children’s rights.
+We have applied for membership of the Children’s Rights Action Group and the Alliance for Investing in Children, for which we are still awaiting confirmation.
+We are also in the process of rejoining Child Rights Connect.
+We are members of the informal “Transforming Children’s Care Collaborative” (TCCC), whose Secretariat is provided by Better Care Network.
+This is a community of organisations and actors engaged in child protection and care reform to leverage and build on one another’s work, agree on common principles and approaches, secure greater and more sustainable impact, contribute to a shared learning agenda, and undertake joint advocacy.
+Lumos currently co-convenes the Ukraine International Advocacy Task Force, a group of civil society organisations united in supporting holistic, sustainable and inclusive child protection and care system reform in Ukraine.
+Until April 2026, Lumos also co-convened the TCCC Working Group on Violence Against Children (VAC) and Care.
+We are members of regional networks outside Europe.
+In Africa, Lumos currently acts as the Secretariat for FAFICA, a working group of civil society organisations focused on children without parental care.
+In the Latin America and Caribbean region, we sit on MMI-LAC (Global Movement for Children), a coalition of organisations and networks working to advance children’s rights.
 Lumos is an active member of the Right to Live with a Family Sub-Working Group.
-In 2021, this Working Group established the Latin American HUB-LAC, which includes organizations such as UNICEF Regional, Doncel, IIN, Relaf, Aldeas SOS, Save the Children, the youth network and Lumos.
-We are in the process of finalising a partnership agreement with Family for Every Child, a likeminded non-governmental organisation that also works on issues linked to children without parental care.
-We are currently, through a sub-grant, funding Better Care Network to undertake international advocacy and policy work relating to supporting child care and protection system reform in Ukraine.
+In 2021, this Working Group established the Latin American HUB-LAC, which includes organisations such as UNICEF Regional, Doncel, IIN, RELAF, Aldeas SOS, Save the Children, youth networks and Lumos.
+In 2025, we entered into strategic partnerships with Family for Every Child and Disability Rights International to strengthen collaboration on family-based care reform, inclusion, disability rights and child protection advocacy.

 Additional Information